Substance Misuse: Signs and Risks

 In case of emergency (overdose, trouble breathing, seizures or any other bad reaction from drug use), go to the nearest ER or call 911.

-Sources: USA Addiction Statistics, leaving site icon Addiction Guide, 2022; SAMHSA Releases 2020 National Survey on Drug Use and Health, leaving site icon Substance Abuse and Mental Health Services Administration, 2021; What Are the Other Consequences of Drug Addiction?, leaving site icon National Institute of Drug Abuse, 2020; Drugs, Brains, and Behavior: The Science of Addiction, leaving site icon National Institute on Drug Abuse, 2020; Opioid Addiction, leaving site icon Family Doctor, 2021
+Sources: USA Addiction Statistics, leaving site icon Addiction Guide, 2023; SAMHSA Releases 2020 National Survey on Drug Use and Health, leaving site icon Substance Abuse and Mental Health Services Administration, 2021; Mental Illness and Substance Use in Young Adults, leaving site icon SAMHSA,2022; Addiction and Health, leaving site icon National Institute of Drug Abuse, 2020; Drug Misuse and Addiction, leaving site icon National Institute on Drug Abuse, 2020; Opioid Addiction, leaving site icon Family Doctor, 2023